 Current Lab Projects

 The evolution of visual systems during major life history transitions in frogs (in collaboration with Dr. Matt Fujita at the University of Texas Arlington, Dr. Jeff Streicher and Dr. David Gower at the Natural History Museum London, and an international team of frog vision experts and enthusiasts!)
 This project aims to characterize spectral, genetic, and morphological diversification of the visual system in relation to major ecological transitions in frogs.
-We received an NSF-NERC award in January 2017 and recently added two postdocs to the team (Dr. Ryan Schott based at the National Museum of Natural History in Washington D.C. and Dr. Kate Thomas based at the Natural History Museum in London).
-We recently published a free eBook that provides a brief introduction to optics and vision as well as a summary of the research we’ve conducted thus far.
+We officially wrapped up this NSF-NERC project in 2023 with the help of two stellar postdocs (Dr. Ryan Schott based at the National Museum of Natural History in Washington D.C. and Dr. Kate Thomas based at the Natural History Museum in London).
+Although the grant period has officially come to an end, we still have several scientific publications in the queue and we recently published a free eBook that provides a brief introduction to optics and vision as well as a summary of the research we’ve conducted thus far.

 Habitat conservation and adaptive strategies for recovery and conservation of Eleutherodactylus (coqui) frogs in Puerto Rico (in collaboration with Dr. Jaime Collazo at the U.S. Geological Survey North Carolina Cooperative Fish and Wildlife Research Unit, Dr. Adam Terando and Dr. Mitchell Eaton at the U.S. Geological Survey Southeast Climate Adaptation Science Center, Dr. Alberto Puente Rolón at the University of Puerto Rico - Mayaguez, and Dr. Eloy Martínez at Eastern Illinois University).
 This multi-disciplinary project aims to gain foundational knowledge to develop a robust, well-informed adaptive conservation strategy to prevent Eleutherodactylus frogs endemic to the island of Puerto Rico from becoming “threatened” or “endangered”.
 The Bell Lab is leading the conservation genomics aims of this U.S. Fish and Wildlife Service and Climate Adaptation Science Center funded project.

 Linking host life history, movement ecology, and climate to predict epizootics in megadiverse tropical amphibian communities (in collaboration with Dr. C. Guilherme Becker at University of Alabama and Dr. Alessandro Catenazzi at Florida International University).
-This new project includes surveys in Brazil, Cameroon, and Peru to assess fungal pathogen (Bd) infection patterns in amphibian communities across space and time.
+This project includes surveys in Brazil, Cameroon, and Peru to assess fungal pathogen (Bd) infection patterns in amphibian communities across space and time.
 These data will be used to develop models that forecast amphibian population demographics at the community scale and assess long-term host population stability under future climate trends.
-We received NSF funding for this work in summer 2020 and look forward to getting started once it’s safe to travel!
+We received NSF funding for this work in summer 2020 and despite delays due to COVID-19, now have 2+ years of survey data for all three focal sites.

 Banner photo: Hyperolius thomensis.
 These colorful reed frogs are endemic to São Tomé Island and breed in water-filled tree hole cavities (photo by Andrew Stanbridge).